rorodata/lambdapool/README.md

 === Succesfully created lambdapool function algorithms ===
 ```

+> The `memory` specified in the above example refers to the runtime memory available to the Lambda function.

+> The `timeout` refers to the maximum amount of time a function invocation can execute.

 The specified code is now uploaded to AWS Lambda as a Lambda function.
 This is now ready to be consumed in your code.
-The API for LambdaPool is explained below.
+The API for LambdaPool is explained in the sections [below].

 ### Listing all lambda functions